bobaseb/energetically-coherent-computation/index.md

 - in trance states
 - interoceptive processing
 - modification during altered states
+- phenomenological aspects of
+- relationship to energetic coherence

 Bodily techniques
 - cultural transmission of
 - energetic coherence in
 - physical grounding of
 - stability across generations

+Body schema
+- emergence from energetic coherence
+- implicit understanding of capabilities
+- relationship to consciousness

 Bottleneck of consciousness
 - contrast with information processing bottlenecks